rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/GOOGLE-CLOUD.md

     <li>Click the <b>Create</b> button.</li>
   </ul>
 </li>
-<li>Optional: You can disable the <code>default-allow-rdp</code> rule which Google set up with a default action of Allow, but because our server does not run any service on Port 3389 it is harmless to leave this rule alone.
-Do not disable the <b>default-allow-ssh</b> firewall rule, or you will disable the browser-based SSH from within the Google Cloud Console.</li>
+<li>Optional: You can disable the <b>default-allow-rdp</b> rule which Google set up with a default action of Allow, but because our server does not run any service on Port 3389 it is harmless to leave this rule alone.
+Do <em>not</em> disable the <b>default-allow-ssh</b> firewall rule, or you will disable the browser-based SSH from within the Google Cloud Console.</li>
 </ol>

 ---